chef/automate-liveness-agent/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/danielsdeleo/automate-liveness-agent.
+Bug reports should be filed with your support representitive.